oasisprotocol/old-docs/quickstart.md

 To run the local Oasis blockchain (`oasis-chain`), you will need a C compiler like`clang` or `gcc`.
 If you're reading these docs, you probably already have one, but if you don't, you can run one of

-- `xcode-select --install`
+- macOS: `xcode-select --install`
-- `sudo apt-get install build-essential`
+- Ubuntu/Debian: `sudo apt-get install build-essential`
-- `sudo yum groupinstall "Development Tools" "Development Libraries"`
+- CentOS/Amazon Linux/Fedora: `sudo yum groupinstall "Development Tools" "Development Libraries"`

 ### Installing the Oasis toolchain